Prince Albert's Model Cottage: Subsequent developments

 Although built outside the main Great Exhibition area, the Prince Albert cottage exhibit was awarded one of the 170 Council Medals, the Exhibition's highest award.
 The design provided a catalyst for further work on model buildings and Roberts and the Society circulated several publications on the topic, including “The Dwellings of the Labouring Classes”.

 In 1852 the cottage was rebuilt in Kennington Park, south of the River Thames, and housed two park attendants and a cottage museum.
 Subsequently, it was occupied by the park superintendent and since 2003 has been the headquarters of the Trees for Cities charity.
 The design was used in several other locations, including Stepney and Kensington in London and Abbots Langley and Hertford, both in Hertfordshire.
 However, despite benefiting from the abolition of Britain's brick tax in 1850, and while a success with the public, the cottages were not a commercial success, although the Spectator had calculated that a return on capital of between five and seven percent per annum would be possible.
 The innovative use of hollow bricks was also never widely copied.
+The tenements have since been periodically refurbished, most recently during the 1970s.